Querent-ai/querent-python-research/README.md

 ## Introduction

-Querent is a project aimed at simplifying and optimizing data collection and processing workflows.
-Whether you need to scrape web data, ingest files, preprocess text, or create complex knowledge graphs, Querent provides a flexible framework for building and scaling these processes.
+Querent is designed to simplify and optimize data collection and processing workflows.
+Whether you need to scrape web data, ingest files, preprocess text, or create complex knowledge graphs, Querent offers a flexible framework for building and scaling these processes.

 ## Features

-- **Collectors:** Gather data from various sources asynchronously, including web scraping, file collection, and more.
+- **Collectors:** Gather data from various sources asynchronously, including web scraping and file collection.

-- **Ingestors:** Process collected data efficiently, applying custom transformations and filtering.
+- **Ingestors:** Process collected data efficiently with custom transformations and filtering.

 - **Processors:** Apply asynchronous data processing, including text preprocessing, cleaning, and feature extraction.